 This addresses key considerations for how foods offered can be safely handled and delivered to the public.
 This is not a comprehensive list.
 FDA encourages consulting the references and links provided below (by CDC, FDA, EPA, and OSHA) for more detailed information.
 This will be updated as FDA receives further information and inquiries.

-- Managing Employee Health (Including Contracted Workers) - Personal Hygiene for Employees - Managing Operations in a Foodservice Establishment or Retail Food Store - Managing Food Pick-Up and Delivery
+- Managing Employee Health (Including) Contracted Workers) - Personal Hygiene for Employees - Managing Operations in a Foodservice Establishment or Retail Food Store - Managing Food Pick-Up and Delivery exposed to COVID-19 for temperature and other symptoms

 BE HEALTHY, BE CLEAN